 The primary network operating system is Microsoft Windows Server 2019, upon which runs the schools Active Directory environment, file, print and email servers utilising Microsoft Exchange 2013, as well as an extensive number of virtual servers.
 During the summer of 2018, Microsoft's Windows 10 desktop operating system was deployed across the site to the schools' workstations.
 The preferred deployment method is Windows Deployment Services running alongside Microsoft Deployment Toolkit.

-Virtualisation technology is provided by the VMWare ESXi hypervisor operating system in a 4 node cluster connected at 10Gbps, managed by VMWare vCentre Server.
+Virtualisation technology is provided by the VMWare ESXi hypervisor operating system in a 4 node cluster, each connected at 160Gbps and managed by VMWare vCentre Server.
 This environment also has direct management of both the physical and virtual server environments including the Dell network infrastructure for Madeley Academy.

 Within the virtual environment, features such as High Availability (HA), Distributed Resource Scheduler (DRS) and VMotion are taken advantage of, providing automatic redundancy, failover and the ability to move live virtual servers between cluster nodes on the fly.